patanext-project/patanext/GameClient/Packages/pack.p4.default/archetypes.md

     public P4Default_DEntityInputUnifiedData input;     // Needed for the coordinator and systems.
 (RW for the Coordinator and Input system, and R for the other Systems) public DWorldPositionData                position;  //< Rotation and Position can be combined to TWorldTransform (RW) public DWorldRotationData                rotation;  //^
-    public Rigidbody                         rigidbody; // Actually, I need to think if we reaaaally need a rigidbody public DCharacterData                    character; //< A data struct from stormium.
+    public Rigidbody2D                       rigidbody; // Actually, I need to think if we reaaaally need a rigidbody public DCharacterData                    character; //< A data struct from stormium.
 I don't know if I keep it. public DCharacterCollider2DComponent     charColl;  //^